Ryouh/Feats-Revisited/Feats.md

 * Being within 5ft of a hostile creature doesn’t impose disadvantage on your attack rolls.
 * If you roll a misfire on an attack with a firearm, you can use your reaction to roll a d20.
 If the number rolled is higher than the weapon’s misfire score, the firearm does not misfire.
 You cannot use this feature of this feat again until you complete a short or long rest.
-* When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a loaded firearm with the light property you are holding.
+* When you use the Attack action and attack with a one-handed firearm, you can use a bonus action to attack with a loaded firearm with the light property you are holding.

-### Gunner
+### Firearm Specialist (Renegade)

 **Prerequisite:** Level 3, Renegade (Subclass).
 ___
 You are adept at using two-handed guns effectively.

-* You ignore the loading property of firearms.
 * Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
+* When another creature hits you with a melee weapon attack, you can use your reaction to add 1 to your AC for that attack.
-* When you use the Attack action and attack with a two-handed weapon, you can use a bonus action to use the Disengage action.
+* When you use the Attack action and attack with a two-handed firearm, you can use a bonus action to use the Disengage action.

 \page <div class='pageNumber auto'></div>